 Fluffy vegan chocolate banana bread which is rich, moist and delicious!
-This quick bread is loaded with dairy-free chocolate chips, is easy to make and comes together in one bowl.
+This quick bread is loaded with vegan chocolate chips, is easy to make and comes together in one bowl.

 Ripe bananas.
-The riper the bananas, the sweeter your banana bread will be!
+The riper the bananas, the sweeter and moister your vegan chocolate banana bread will be!

-Cocoa powder or raw cacao powder.
-I prefer cocoa powder for a classic chocolate taste.
-Raw cacao powder will still work but imparts a slightly bitter flavor when baked.
+Unsweetened cocoa powder for a classic chocolate flavor.
+Raw cacao powder will work but imparts a slightly bitter flavor.

 Vinegar is optional but makes the banana bread extra tender.

-Even though this chocolate banana bread is egg-free, you definitely don't need any egg replacers!
+Even though this double chocolate banana bread is egg-free, you don't need any egg replacers!

 Tips for preparing the quick bread

-This vegan chocolate banana bread is as easy to make as regular banana bread!
+This vegan chocolate banana bread is really easy to make!

 First, I recommend mashing the bananas as finely as possible.
-The bread will definitely work with roughly mashed bananas but any larger chunks of banana will appear like little pale dots against the dark brown color of your baked chocolate bread!
+The bread will work with roughly mashed bananas but any larger chunks of banana will appear like little pale dots against the dark brown color of your bread!

 After that, just add the wet ingredients and mix.
 Add the dry ingredients and mix until combined!

 I mixed my batter by hand, using a spatula.
 You can use an electric hand mixer or a stand mixer.
-However, avoid over-mixing the batter as this will create a dense and tough banana bread.
+However, avoid over-mixing the batter as this will make the banana bread dense.

 The banana bread takes around 1 hour to bake, depending on how hot your oven runs.
 If you use a longer loaf tin, your banana bread will bake faster.